-- Why Do People Like Built In Electric Fireplaces Anyway? – The truth is, some people have trouble adapting to new technology, even if it is the best choice.
+- Why Do People Like Built-In Electric Fireplaces Anyway? – The truth is, that some people have trouble adapting to new technology, even if it is the best choice.
 In this section, we will explain exactly why electric fireplaces are the best option out there, and why this new technology is very easy to adapt to.

 - What Types of Fireplaces Are There and Which Can Be Built In? – Electric fireplaces come in so many types, it can be hard to know where to start.
 This section will cover the most common types, what they are used for, and which can be built-in models.

-- For Spanish Speaking People, What Are Some Spanish Synonyms Found in a Thesaurus For Common Fireplace Terms? – Are you a bi-lingual person that is trying to talk about electric fireplaces to your family members that only speak Spanish?
+- For Spanish-speaking People, What Are Some Spanish Synonyms Found in a Thesaurus For Common Fireplace Terms? – Are you a bi-lingual person who is trying to talk about electric fireplaces to your family members who only speak Spanish?
 Here are some industry-specific terms that might help you out.

-- What Is API in Reference To Electric Fireplaces? – In this section, we will talk about API standards and how it applies to your next fireplace.
+- What Is API in Reference To Electric Fireplaces? – In this section, we will talk about API standards and how they apply to your next fireplace.